Oregon Coast Community College was very excited to start

 Why?
 Because, our president and board of education had

-LEED Silver rating.
-Below is a description of a “Green building” and the
+Silver rating.
+Below is a description of a “Green building” and

 Our main campus buildings are constructed for convenience as well.
 All the many academic and administrative features are under one roof.
 This avoids the rain soaked dash from one building to another as found in other campuses.
 This also enhances security by limiting access points and providing long sight lines.
 We will also monitor the building with closed circuit cameras and recording devices.